 377 Richmond street

-Same concept as Restaurant Le Richmond, Grinder has also an outdoor patio but another one hidden inside the restaurant itself as the roof opens during summertime.
+The same concept as Restaurant Le Richmond, Grinder has also an outdoor patio but another one hidden inside the restaurant itself as the roof opens during summertime.
 With vines and lots of greenery, Grinder is a must-see in Saint-Henri’s borough.

 1708 Notre-Dame West